-Mr. Bender's 1998 bonus consisted of \$146,800 paid under the IPP.
-Mr. Bender was eligible to participate in the IPP at a level equal to 50% of the \$367,000 salary paid to him in fiscal 1998, with such level subject to increase or decrease depending on achievement of certain specified financial targets.
+Mr. Bender's 1998 bonus consisted of \$ paid under the IPP.
+Mr. Bender was eligible to participate in the IPP at a level equal to 50% of the \$367,000 salary paid to him in fiscal 1998, with such level subject to increase in the event that certain specified financial targets were exceeded.
 The determination of Mr. Bender's actual IPP payment depended upon both the Company's ability to meet targeted net revenue, income and cash flow levels and on the Committee's discretion.
-Based solely on the Company's financial performance, Mr. Bender was entitled to receive a bonus of \$66,060.
-An additional \$80,740 was awarded to Mr. Bender by the Committee under the discretionary component of the IPP based on its belief that Mr. Bender's performance in fiscal 1998 contributed to the overall growth and improvement in each of the Company's operations.
+Based solely on the Company's financial performance, Mr. Bender was entitled to receive a bonus of $\$ .